pyepics/epicsapps/doc/instruments.rst

 Epics Instruments is a GUI application (using wxPython) that lets any user:

   * Organize PVs into Instruments: a named collection of PVs
-  * Manage Instruments with Notebook or tabbed interface.
+  * Manage multiple Instruments with Notebook or tabbed interface.
   * Save Positions for any Instrument by name.
   * Restore Positions for any Instrument by name.
-  * Remember Settings for all definitions into a single file that can be loaded later.
+  * Saves all information into a single databases file that can be loaded later.
-  * Multiple Users can be using multiple instrument files simultaneously.
-  * An administrator password can be set and each Instrument be optionally "admin only", to allow both "expert mode" and "user mode".
+  * An administrator password can be set to allow both "expert mode" and "user mode".
+Each Instrument can be optionally made "admin only" or available in "user mode".

-It was originally written to replace and organize the multitude of similar MEDM screens that appear at many workstations using Epics.
+The Instruments application was originally written to replace and organize the multitude of similar MEDM screens that appear at many workstations using Epics.

 Running Epics Instruments
 -----------------------------

-If `epicsapps -m` is run after installation, a folder called Epics Apps should be placed on your desktop which has a shortcut labeled Instruments with a piano keyboard icon that can be used to launch the Instruments application.
+If `epicsapps -m` is run after installation, a folder called ``Epics Apps`` will be created on your desktop which has a shortcut labeled Instruments with a piano keyboard icon that can be used to launch the Instruments application.
 From a command line terminal, you can also use::